-Professor Close; Assistant Professors Huenemann, Joyce (chair).
+Assistant Professors Huenemann, Joyce (chair).

-The programs of the Department of Computer Science are designed to prepare students for successful careers and/or further study in the ever-evolving disciplines of computer science and information systems within the context of a liberal arts education.
+The programs of the Department of Computer Science and Mathematics are designed to prepare students for successful careers and/or further study in the ever-evolving discipline of computer science within the context of a liberal arts education.
 This preparation includes the application of fundamental computer science principles; software development skills; and the analysis, design, implementation, and administration of information systems projects.
-The department offers two majors (Computer Science and Information Systems) and two minors (Computer Science and Cybersecurity).
+The Department offers both a major and a minor in computer science.